rom-rb/rom-rb.org/source/learn/introduction/overview.html.md

 cases you don't have to define them; however, ROM provides a DSL to define custom mappings or you can register your own mapper objects for custom, non-standard queries, or complex cross-datastore mappings.

+#### Adapters

+ROM uses adapters to connect to different data sources (a database, a csv file - it doesn't matter) and exposes a native CRUD interface to its relations.
+Every adapter has extension points to support database-specific functionality.
+It provides its own relation types, extensions for built-in commands, and potentially new command types.
+Furthermore, an adapter can provide extra features that are needed to work with a given database type.
+In example, `rom-sql` provides Migration API.